tghardy/github_pages/index.md

 - My code with documentation
 - Visualizations I created
 - What I learned and discovered
-- Challenges I faced and how I solved them

 I built this site using [Quarto](https://quarto.org/) and host it on [GitHub Pages](https://pages.github.com/).